 The War of 1812 is one if the least written about and studied wars in US history.
-Sometimes referred to as the “Second War of Independence” it largely came about as a result of British impressment of US sailors, deemed an attack on US sovereignty.
+Sometimes referred to as the “Second War of Independence” its primary cause was the British impressment of US sailors.
 Freedom of trade and the open seas were also a concern.
-There were few notable battles of the war of 1812, though it is a source of pride in Canadian history.
+Several major battles throughout the War of 1812 all played a large role in the course of the war.

-What’s worse is that the battle technically took place after the Treaty of Ghent had been signed.
-The treaty that ended the war in December 1814 took so long to cross the Atlantic and reach America that the nations were already at peace when the British had their stunning loss in February 1815.
+Technically, the battle took place after the signing of the Treaty of Ghent, meaning the war was already over.
+The treaty that ended the war in December 1814 took so long to cross the Atlantic and reach America that the nations were already at peace when the British suffered their stunning loss in February 1815.

 At Plattsburgh, the naval battle was a decisive US victory which prevented a planned British march on New York City.
 It also helped the American positions during the negotiations at Ghent to help end the war on better terms.